We’re definitely entering uncertain times and as a practice owner, I certainly understand some of the fears and worries you may be having.

-- Content Creation – As I mentioned above, it’s essential that the entire team assist with marketing and promotion anytime the practice is going through uncertain times.
+- Content Creation – As I mentioned above, the entire team must assist with marketing and promotion anytime the practice is going through uncertain times.
 So, have them create as much content as possible.
 You can use, re-use and re-purpose this content over and over.

-- Train Your Staff – Can’t ever say this enough.
+- Train Your Staff – I can’t ever say this enough.
 Don’t rush to tighten your purse strings and send people home.
-Often the reason we don’t get staff trained up is “there isn’t enough time”.
-Well, now you might have some time…soooooo….what are you waiting for.
+We often don’t get staff trained up because “there isn’t enough time.”
+Well, now you have some extra time!
+So, what are you waiting for?
 Do it now.
-You won’t regret it because they will have better skills to help you turn the tides and you’ll come out on top once this passes.
+You won’t regret it because they will have better skills to help you turn the tides, and you’ll come out on top once this passes.
 And this too shall pass.

-- Collect on any unpaid AR – This is the perfect time to get everyone collecting on Accounts Receivable because more people are at home so when you call they should answer.
-A simple phone call to insurance companies and past patients who owe money is a great action to take.
-It can help you bring in money to sustain you over a tough week.
-If you’re calling a patient, first ask how they’re doing, find out about the last body part you treated and how they’re doing.
-Make some small talk about their life or family and then you can use a simple script to broach the subject of their unpaid bill: “Another reason I’m calling is because it looks like you have a $250 balance on your account.
+- Collect any unpaid Accounts Receivables – This is the perfect time to get everyone to collect Accounts Receivables because more people are at home, so when you call, they should answer.
+A simple phone call to insurance companies and past patients who owe money is a great action.
+It can help you bring in money to sustain you over a few uncertain weeks.
+If you’re calling a patient, ask how they’re doing and learn about the last body part you treated.
+Make some small talk about their life or family.
+Then you can use a simple script to broach the subject of their unpaid bill: “Another reason I’m calling is because it looks like you have a $250 balance on your account.
 We’re trying to see what we can work out with you…”

-When you take positive action, you’ll be more likely to come out ahead of this.
+When you take positive actions, you’re more likely to come out ahead of this.
 These are all actions you can take right now to either catch up or get ahead of the game.

 Wishing you the best, today and always!